“We have a strong need to be consistent in our views and behavior”

 Online Persuasion tips:

-If you need ‘consistent behaviour’:
+If you need ‘consistent behavior’:

 - Ask a small request before your big one (newsletter subscription, trial, poll, …).